Trafficking in Oxycodone in Florida

 Driver's License Suspension

-Pursuant to Florida Statute 322.055, a person convicted of Trafficking in Oxycodone will have their driver’s license or driving privilege revoked for two years by the Florida DHSMV.
+Pursuant to Florida Statute 322.055, a person convicted of Trafficking in Oxycodone will have their driver’s license or driving privilege revoked for one year by the Florida DHSMV.

 Professional License Suspension